MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab03_Canvas_App.md

      ![Paste component - screenshot](../L03/Static/Mod_03_Canvas_App_image28.png)

-   - Rename the Header you **Details Header** by double clicking on the control in Tree View.
+   - Rename the Header to **Details Header** by double clicking on the control in Tree View.

    - Select the **Text** property of the **Details Header** and set it to formula below.